wan monitoring

 **Deep packet inspection technology**

 Deep packet inspection technology has been around for decades.
-It utilizes traffic mirroring to analyze the payload of each packet passing through a mirrored sensor or core device and is the traditional approach to network detection and response (NDR).
-Most modern cyberattacks heavily utilize encryption in their attack routines, including ransomware, lateral movement, and Advanced Persistent Threats (APT).
+It utilizes traffic mirroring to analyze the payload of each packet passing through a mirrored sensor or core device, the traditional approach to network detection and response (NDR).
+Most modern cyberattacks, including ransomware, lateral movement, and Advanced Persistent Threats (APT), heavily utilize encryption in their attack routines.
 However, this limitation can create a security gap since DPI was not built to analyze encrypted traffic.

 Good visibility and security posture

-So, it’s good that other network and security teams can work off a common platform and standard telemetry.
-A network monitoring system can be used while plugging into your SD-WAN controller to help operationalize your SD-WAN environments.
-There are a lot of application performance problems arising from security issues.
+It’s good that other network and security teams can work off a common platform and standard telemetry.
+A network monitoring system can plug into your SD-WAN controller to help operationalize your SD-WAN environments.
+Many application performance problems arise from security issues.
 So, you need to know your applications and examine encrypted traffic without decrypting.

 We have Flow, SNMP, and API for network performance monitoring and diagnostics.
 We have encrypted traffic analysis and machine learning (ML) for threat and risk identification for security teams.
 This will help you reduce complexity and will increase efficiency and emerge.
 So we have many things, such as secure access service edge (SASE) SD-WAN, and the network and security teams are under pressure to respond better.